Syraxius/terraform-aws-vpc-test/README.md

 # Terraform demo
-This is a terraform demo used in my Online Course (see www.newtech.academy).
+This is a terraform demo used in Edward Viaene's Online Course (see www.newtech.academy).

+Edward Viaene's profile is at https://github.com/wardviaene/

 ## Usage
 To use this example, you need to add a terraform.tfvars with the following content: